Some Loci of Rational Cubic Fourfolds: Irreducible components of C14 cap C8 and the Pfaffian locus in C14

-Indeed, for such a general $X$ we have $\rk(A(X))=3$ and $d_X=21$.
-If $T\subset X$ were a smooth quartic rational normal scroll, respectively if $S\subset X$ were a smooth quintic del Pezzo surface, then an easy direct computation shows that $d_X=21$ would imply $X\in\mathcal C''_{-1}$, respectively $X\in\mathcal C'_{-1}$, which is impossible, as shown above.
-See in particular Theorem \ref{notpfaff} below for further details on these computations and for the implications on the Pfaffian locus.
+\begin{rmk} {\rm The closure of the locus of smooth cubic hypersurfaces in $\p^5$ containing a pair of skew planes is irreducible, has codimension 2, see \cite{Tregub1}, and it will be indicated by $\widetilde{\mathcal C}_{-1}$.
+For a general $[X]\in\widetilde{\mathcal C}_{-1}$ we have $\rk(A(X))=3$ and $d_X=21$.
+If $T\subset X$ were a smooth quartic rational normal scroll, respectively if $S\subset X$ were a smooth quintic del Pezzo surface, then an easy direct computation shows that $d_X=21$ would imply $[X]\in\mathcal C''_{-1}$, respectively $[X]\in\mathcal C'_{4}$, which is impossible by Proposition \ref{Tregubcomp}.
+This remark due to Tregub in \cite{Tregub1} has some striking consequences on the topological properties of the Pfaffian locus, see Theorem \ref{notpfaff} below.

-Since $T$, respectively $S$, is scheme-theoretically defined by quadratic equations whose first syzygies are generated by the linear ones, we deduce that $\tau\leq 3$, respectively $\beta\leq 3$, since this property clearly passes to the scheme-theoretic intersection with the plane $P$.} \end{ex}